SwissLife-OSS/Confix/README.md

 }
 ```

-All your services now can use the same configuration for the Kubernetes deployment chart, with the `SharedConfig` component being included in the `values.yaml` file and be automatically updated whenever you run `confix project compose`.
+All your services now can use the same configuration for the Kubernetes deployment chart, with the `SharedConfig` component being included in the `values.yaml` file and be automatically updated whenever you run `confix project build`.

 # Configuration Files
 >  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/11) about this section.